-Oakland Holly will grow to be about 20 feet tall at maturity, with a spread of 15 feet.
+Acadiana Holly will grow to be about 14 feet tall at maturity, with a spread of 8 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.
+While it is considered to be somewhat self-pollinating, it tends to set heavier quantities of fruit with a different variety of the same species growing nearby.